 Public disclosure is understood to mean 'the making of information on breaches available in the public domain' pursuant to article 5 paragraph 6 of Directive (EU) 2019/1937.
-This includes the case group of disclosure to the press if no appropriate measures have been taken in the internal and external reporting procedure or if there is a special reason for disclosure, such as the fear of retaliation in the case of an external report.
+This includes the case group of disclosure to the press if no appropriate measures have been taken in the internal and external reporting procedure or if there is a special reason for the disclosure, such as the fear of retaliation in the case of an external report.

-Directive (EU) 2019/1937 aims to preserve the confidentiality of the identity of whistle-blowers.
+Directive (EU) 2019/1937 aims that the confidentiality of the identity of whistle-blowers should be preserved.
 According to article 16 of Directive (EU) 2019/1937, the whistle-blower's identity may only be disclosed without his explicit consent if this is a necessary and proportionate measure under Union or national law in the context of investigations by national authorities or judicial proceedings.
 In addition, the whistle-blower should be protected from retaliation.
-For this purpose, article 19 of Directive (EU) 2019/1937 contains a wide catalogue of reprisals is standardised.
+For this purpose, article 19 of Directive (EU) 2019/1937 contains a wide catalogue of reprisals that is standardised.
 In addition, article 21 of Directive (EU) 2019/1937 provides that a wide exclusion of the whistle-blower's liability is to be regulated, whereby liability in court proceedings for defamation, breach of copyright, breach of secrecy, breach of data protection rules, disclosure of trade secrets, or for compensation claims is excluded.

-According to articles 25 and 26 of Directive (EU) 2019/1937, the provisions of the Directive must be transposed into national law by 17 December 2021, but may deviate from its regulations in favour of the rights of whistle-blowers.
+According to articles 25 and 26 of Directive (EU) 2019/1937, the provisions of the Directive must be transposed into national law by 17 December 2021 but may deviate from its regulations in favour of the rights of whistle-blowers.
+Despite this dead-line, 24 of the 28 EU member states have not transposed Directive (EU) 2019/1937 into national law to date.
+To foster immediate implementation, the European Commission has now initiated infringement proceedings against member states.

-Cross-border enforcement and extraterritoriality

-In general, EU authorities cannot investigate violations of healthcare laws and other legal provisions independently as it is the responsibility of the law enforcement authorities of the member states.
+Cross-border enforcement and extraterritoriality In general, EU authorities cannot investigate violations of healthcare laws and other legal provisions independently as it is the responsibility of the law enforcement authorities of the member states.

-Although the European Public Prosecutor's Office conducts its own investigation procedures since 1 June 2021, it only investigates (crossborder) crimes against the financial interests of the EU (eg, corruption, certain forms of subsidy fraud).
+Although the European Public Prosecutor's Office conducts its own investigation procedures since 1 June 2021, it only investigates (cross-border) crimes against the financial interests of the EU (eg, corruption, certain forms of subsidy fraud).